 Town resolves ask for “an equitable health plan that provides every Maine resident with comprehensive medical care from birth to death”

-In August 2020, the town of Brunswick unanimously approved a resolve in support of universal healthcare.
-Brunswick was preceded by the municipalities of Bangor, Blue Hill and Penobscot in February and March.
-All of the resolves request the Maine Legislature “to create an equitable health plan that provides every Maine resident with comprehensive medical care from birth to death.”
+On January 19, 2021, the town of Brooklin joined 5 other Maine communities in approving a resolve in support of healthcare for everyone in Maine.
+Brooklin was preceded by the municipalities of Bangor, Blue Hill, Brunswick, Orono and Penobscot, which approved similar resolves in 2020 (see links below).
+Each of the resolves requests the Maine Legislature “to create an equitable health plan that provides every Maine resident with comprehensive medical care from birth to death.”

 The Bangor resolve was passed without debate during the February 10th council meeting, at which several Maine AllCare members were present.
 The Blue Hill resolve was approved nine days later, and the Penobscot Select Board approved its healthcare resolve on March 10th.
 All of the resolves contain similar introductory “whereas” statements, noting that an equitable and comprehensive health plan for all would simplify our complicated and confusing system, eliminate administrative waste and improve the quality of life of our residents.